SpencerJAl/flickr_test/README.txt

 This program was developed in Webstorm and uses the bower package management.

-Use bower install to install the approrpite packages.
+Use 'bower install' to install the approrpite packages.
 (Bower may need to be installed if not already installed to do so use npm install -g bower)

+Bulit Using - AngularJS with AngularJS Material.

 This application was tested using webstorms intergrated localhost feature.